Benelli Pepe: History

 This is the first high-wheeled scooter with a 50 cm³ engine produced by Benelli which went into production in June in 1998.
 At the time, the model offered an original design with rounded shapes and the characteristic headlight circular encapsulated in the front as well as two-tone colors of the body to make it more trendy among the young audience.

 It was designed to lower production costs, in fact it has a bodywork made in two single pieces and most of the components are in polypropylene, the front instead is in ABS.
 Very simple is the structure of the bridge with a simple chrome tube, bound to the chassis at the highest point of the front shield.

 The instrumentation was sparse with the absence of the fuel gauge but only the reserve warning light was present.
 The tank on the other hand has a capacity of 7.5 Liters.

 The 50 cm³ engine is manufactured by Minarelli and is an air-cooled two-stroke engine.

 The monorail frame has a double rear cradle with 16 "wheels.

 The Braking System consists of a 220 mm front Disc and a 110mm Drum rear.

 At the debut in Italy only the single-seater version was available while abroad the two-seater homologation with longer saddle and passenger footrests was also available.

-2001 facelift
+2001 facelify

 In September 2001 the first facelift made its debut and the range was renamed Pepe LX : the design changed with the renewed plastics and the more elegant appearance and the model equipped with the new 100 engine alongside the 50 was also introduced.
 Both engines are homologated Euro 1.

 The two-seater saddle is also optional on the 50 for the Italian market.